athiercelin/SMSDoor/README.md

 # SMS Door Control
 This project allows to build a SMS controlled door buzzer.

+**This is an active project that will change as often as required**

 ## Premises
 I rent an old apartment in SF.
 There is no door man so deliveries are difficult.